axguo/idle-time/README.md

 **Delete** gets rid of files that are past the time period of necessity.
 If you haven't touched it in 10 years, did you really need it?

 Made during the [The Boston Stupid Shit No One Needs & Terrible Ideas Hackathon](https://bostonstupidhackathon.com/).
 Not to actually be used.
-Instead
 ## *Use these scripts responsibly and at your own risk.*